FlowCorrections/FlowVectorCorrections/QnCorrections/QnCorrections.md

   QnCorrectionsEventClassVariable * fpCentralityEventClass = new QnCorrectionsEventClassVariable(kCentrality, VarNames[kCentrality], 10, 0.0, 100.0);
 ~~~

-### QnCorrectionsEventClassVariablesSet
+\subsubsection eventclassesvarset Set of EC variables
-Encapsulates all variables you want to be used to classify your events, their z vertex coordinate and their multiplicities, for instance, as an array that contains the QnCorrectionEventClassVariable objects.
+QnCorrectionsEventClassVariablesSet encapsulates all variables you want to be used to classify your events, their z vertex coordinate and their multiplicities, for instance, as an array that contains the QnCorrectionEventClassVariable objects.

 You are free to define an event classes variables set per detector configuration.
 This variables set will be incorporated to the different histograms the detector configuration will need to perform the intended corrections.
 The variables set will be the base for supporting the needed histogram multidimensionality.